Title IV-E Foster Care Eligibility Reviews Peer Reviewer Qualifications

 Preferred Peer Reviewer Requirements

-- Experience working with or evaluating title IV-E foster care programs.
+- More than 5 years of experience working in or evaluating title IV-E foster care programs.

 - Master's Degree in social work, human services, public administration, social sciences, or a closely related field.